elviejo79/elviejo79.github.io/2023-12Dic-13-DevolopingAnIbisYamlLanguage/docsraw/index.md

 Regular styling like **bold**, _italics_, ~~strikethrough~~, `inline code`, the stuff.

-* A
-* Bullet
-* List

-And:

-1. A
-1. Numbered
-1. List!

 Symbol substitutions: a 45-degree turn; som x -> y arrows; some whoa ==> fancy <==> arrows.